DerHiraz/LucidKeystone/README.md

 ## Features
 ### Different options to personalize the timer
-- 9 different Backdrops
+- 13 different Backdrops
 - Sparkle effects on Timerbar
 - Timer for all Upgrades
 - different displays for Bosses
 - Change fonts
 - Scale the Timer
-- Get more information then the default Timer
+- Get more information than the default Timer
 - Raider.IO support with colors
 - Mythic Dungeon Tools support with Current Pull Trash Count
 ### Get your Statistics